A Short Drive to Cudillero: A Tale of Fishing Fumbles

 Man vs. Harbour

-“You’re supposed to catch the fish, Kevin, not scare them off!” she called.
+“You’re supposed to catch the fish, Kevin, not scare them away,” she called from the quay.

 A Humbling Dinner

-Back at the van, Mary was still wiping tears from her eyes.
+Back in the van, she was still wiping tears from laughter.

-“Didn’t you say your granddad was a fisherman?” she managed between giggles.
+“Didn’t you say your granddad was a fisherman?” she managed.

-“Yes, Mary,” I sighed, buttering some bread.
-“But clearly, the talent skipped a generation.”
+“Yes,” I said, buttering bread.
+“Guess it skipped a generation.”

 Share the Post: